 Oh, Diplo.
 Sweet Diplo.
-This week, celebrities like Ariana Grande, Lizzo, and Olivia Munn have made sport of attacking lowly bloggers, but at least the profession had one celebrity defender: Thomas Wesley Pentz.
+This week, celebrities like Ariana Grande, Lizzo, and Olivia Munn have made sport of attacking lowly bloggers, we of the hunched shoulders and tiny paychecks.
+But at least the profession had one celebrity defender: Thomas Wesley Pentz.
 AKA Diplo.

 “Music journalists gotta eat too even if they don’t like our music,” he tweeted.
 “We need critics.”